jacknguyen186282/LocalHost_HappySocialMedia_WebApp/README.md

 2) Front end

-  - React JS: This is a JavaScript library for building user interface.
-In this project we will use the version 17.0.2.
-Thus, to prepare the UI with React JS, first you need to install the npm and Node.js.
+  - React JS: This is a JavaScript library for building user interfaces.
+In this project, we will use version 17.0.2.
+Thus, to prepare the UI with React JS, first, you need to install the npm and Node.js.
 Then, you can create a React application by installing the create-react-app via your terminal by running the command "npm install -g create-react-app".
-Finally you can create a project based on React with this command "npx create-react-app myfirstreact" in the terminal (myfirsreact is example for the name of the project).
+Finally, you can create a project based on React with the command "npx create-react-app myfirstreact" in the terminal (myfirsreact is an example of the name of the project).

 3) Back end